-The list sets out the conditions required for all products to be considered as sufficiently worked or processed within the meaning of Article 6 of the Protocol.
+The list sets out the conditions required for all products to be considered as sufficiently worked or processed within the meaning of Article 7 of the Protocol on Rules of Origin.

 - 2.1 The first two columns in the list describe the product obtained.
 The first column gives the heading number or chapter number used in the Harmonized System and the second column gives the description of goods used in that system for that heading or chapter.
-For each entry in the first two columns a rule is specified in columns 3 or 4.
-Where, in some cases, the entry in the first column is preceded by an 'ex', this signifies that the rules in columns 3 or 4 apply only to the part of that heading as described in column 2. - Where several heading numbers are grouped together in column 1 or a chapter number is given and the description of products in column 2 is therefore given in general terms, the adjacent rules in columns 3 or 4 apply to all products which, under the Harmonized System, are classified in headings of the chapter or in any of the headings grouped together in column 1. - 2.3 Where there are different rules in the list applying to different products within a heading, each indent contains the description of that part of the heading covered by the adjacent rules in columns 3 or 4. - Where, for an entry in the first two columns, a rule is specified in both columns 3 and 4, the exporter may opt, as an alternative, to apply either the rule set out in column 3 or that set out in column 4.
+For each entry in the first two columns, a rule is specified in columns 3 or 4.
+Where, in some cases, the entry in the first column is preceded by an 'ex', this signifies that the rules in columns 3 or 4 apply only to the part of that heading as described in column 2. - 2.2 Where several heading numbers are grouped together in column 1, or where a chapter number is given and the description of products in column 2 is therefore given in general terms, the adjacent rules in columns 3 or 4 apply to all products which, under the Harmonized System, are classified in headings of the chapter or in any of the headings grouped together in column 1. - 2.3 Where the list contains different rules applying to different products within a heading, each indent contains the description of that part of the heading covered by the adjacent rules in columns 3 or 4. - Where, for an entry in the first two columns, a rule is specified in both columns 3 and 4, the exporter may opt, as an alternative, to apply either the rule set out in column 3 or that set out in column 4.
 If no origin rule is given in column 4, the rule set out in column 3 has to be applied.

-3.1 The provisions of Article 6 of the Protocol concerning products having acquired originating status which are used in the manufacture of other products apply regardless of whether this status has been acquired inside the factory where these products are used or in another factory in a Party.
+3.1 The provisions of Article 7 of the Protocol on Rules of Origin concerning products having acquired originating status which are used in the manufacture of other products apply regardless of whether such status has been acquired inside the factory where these products are used or in another factory in a Party.

-An engine of heading 8407, for which the rule states that the value of the non-originating materials which may be incorporated may not exceed 40 per cent of the ex-works price, is made from "other alloy steel roughly shaped by forging" of heading ex 7224.
+An engine of heading 84.07, for which the rule states that the value of the non-originating materials which may be incorporated may not exceed 40 per cent of the ex-works price, is made from "other alloy steel roughly shaped by forging" of heading ex 72.24.

-If this forging has been forged in the Party concerned from a non-originating ingot, it has already acquired originating status by virtue of the rule for heading ex 7224 in the list.
+If this forging has been forged in the Party concerned from a non-originating ingot, it has already acquired originating status by virtue of the rule for heading ex 72.24 in the list.
 The forging can then count as originating in the value calculation for the engine regardless of whether it was produced in the same factory or in another factory in the Party concerned.
 The value of the non-originating ingot is thus not taken into account when adding up the value of the non-originating materials used.